abnaceur/habee/README.md

  - Dev

 The *Master* branch is used for production.
 Only the features we know are perfectly working should be merged on *Master*
-The *Staging* branch is made for test purposes.
+The *Staging* branch is made for testing purposes.
 Once a feature is developed, it is merged on *Staging*.
 The *Dev* branch is where new features are developped.

 We will use a strategy of *continuous integration*: the code is merged on its mother branch multiple times a day.
 This will help prevent what is known as "the merge hell".